My Boo (Ghost Town DJ's song)

-"My Boo" is the only single released by Ghost Town DJ's.
-It was released on Jermaine Dupri's So So Def label and Columbia.
-The song, an invite by a female to a male, blends R&B-style vocals over a bass beat.
+"My Boo" is the only single released by American hip-hop/Miami bass group Ghost Town DJ's.
+It was released in May 1996 on Jermaine Dupri's So So Def label and Columbia.
+The song, an invitation by a female to a male, blends R&B-style vocals over a bass beat.
 It was written by Carlton Mahone and Rodney Terry, with lead vocals sung by Virgo Williams.
 The song peaked at number 31 on the US Billboard Hot 100 on its initial release in 1996.
 In 2016, the song was re-popularized by the "Running Man Challenge" and re-entered the Hot 100, achieving a new peak of number 27 twenty years after its original release.
 "My Boo" was also a big hit in New Zealand, where it peaked at number three in October 1996.
+In 2022, Rolling Stone ranked it number 101 in their list of the "200 Greatest Dance Songs of All Time".
+The song is also included on the So So Def Bass All-Stars compilation album.

 Background

-Originally, an artist named Akema Johnson-Day was slated to provide lead vocals for the song with Virgo Williams on background vocals, however when a scheduling conflict prevented Akema from taking part in the production, Virgo Williams’ vocals became the lead vocals.
+Originally, an artist named Akema Johnson-Day was slated to provide lead vocals for the song with Virgo Williams on background vocals, however when a scheduling conflict prevented Akema from taking part in the production, Virgo Williams's vocals became the lead vocals.
 Lil Jon was an A&R Director for So So Def at the time.
 Rodney Terry and Carl Mahone produced it, and it was the second version of the beat currently used in the song.